Caolan Ward: Inter-county

 Ward appeared in the four 2019 Dr McKenna Cup matches that Donegal played.
 He then began Donegal's first six matches in the 2019 National Football League when others were out injured, before losing his place in the team when they returned.
 He made a late appearance against Cavan in the final of the 2019 Ulster Senior Football Championship, claiming his second title.
 He made another late appearance against Meath in the following game.
 Then he got to play at Croke Park in the 2019 All-Ireland quarter-final match against Kerry when the likes of Neil McGee and Eoghan Bán Gallagher were injured, leaving Donegal lacking their first-choice back line.
 He spent much of the game competing against Paul Geaney.

 He scored a goal against Monaghan in the 2020 National Football League on 1 March.
 However, the COVID-19 pandemic then brought all competition to a halt and, upon resumption in October, Ward's only part in the first game back (against Tyrone) was as a late substitute.
 He started the final league game, away to Kerry.
 He did not feature during the 2020 Ulster Senior Football Championship.

 Ward started the first of Donegal's four fixtures of the 2021 National Football League, against Tyrone, before making substitute appearances in the third and fourth games, against Armagh and Dublin respectively, scoring a point against Armagh.
 He did not feature during the 2021 Ulster Senior Football Championship.

 Ward played every minute of the 2022 National Football League, against (respectively) Mayo, Kildare, Kerry, Tyrone, Monaghan, Dublin and Armagh.
 He scored a point in the final game against Armagh.
 After four rounds of fixtures, the Donegal News described Ward as being "in firm possession of a starting jersey".
 In the 2022 Ulster Senior Football Championship, Ward played every minute of Donegal's three fixtures, the quarter-final against Armagh, the semi-final against Cavan and the final against Derry (which included extra-time).
 He also started the 2022 All-Ireland Senior Football Championship qualifier loss to Armagh, though — with his team trailing — was substituted for forward Conor O'Donnell late in the game.

+He injured his hamstring during the 2024 season, before playing the 2025 National Football League game against Mayo.
+He announced his retirement from inter-county football in December 2025.